 Lady & Larder XXL Cheese Board

-The XXL Cheese Board at Williams-Sonoma is a colorful, bountiful showstopper featuring 5 pounds of cured meat and cheese, all of which are certified organic.
+The XXL Cheese Board is a colorful, bountiful showstopper featuring 5 pounds of cured meat and cheese, all of which are certified organic.
 There are also orchard-grown nuts and dried fruit, crackers, and condiments to help complete your giftee's charcuterie board.

 iGourmet French Classics Gift Basket